hzhu007/rshell/README.md

     cmd         = executable [ argumentList ] [ connector cmd ];
     connector   = || or && or ;
     ```
+where executable is an executable program in the PATH and argumentList is a list of zero or more arguments separated by spaces.
+The connector is an optional way you can run multiple commands at once.
+If a command is followed by ```;```, then the next command is always executed; if a command is followed by ```&&```, then the next command is executed only if the first one succeeds; if a command is followed by ```||```, then the next command is executed only if the first one fails.

 ## Installation
     git clone https://github.com/hzhu007/rshell.git